+5. Finally, make sure the reading order in your PDF is logical and flows.
 Again, this is user-friendly for humans and search engines.
 However, your reading order, for a search engine perspective, will give you an idea of what will be displayed in organic search results.
 To do this, when your PDF is open, select Advanced-Accessibility-Add Tags to Document.
 Then select Advanced-Accessibility-Touch Up Reading Order.
 After you do this, the reading order of the PDF will be displayed.

 So if you have PDFs on your site already, it’s a good idea to review them to make sure they were originally set up correctly for search engines.